neoncortex/bashed/README.md

 Its called by pressing C-b o.
 The key, o, can be changed by setting the desired new key in the variable $editwordkey.
 C-b is the default prefix key on tmux, if you have changed it, use your setted prefix instead.

+In $editdir (by default, ~/.edit), a directory called dict can be created.
+Inside, a file called words can be created, and inside the file, words can be placed, one per line, that will be presented for every file (that is, they will be presented in conjunction with the words of the word source file).

+Also, a file named with a file extension can be created, for example, sh, and words can be placed there, and they will be appear when the opened file match the extension.

+Also, you can have a file called .bashed-words in a directory.
+The words inside it will be presented when the opened file are from that directory.

 ## Variables:
 - edcmd: Contains the command that should be used by es.
 It should be p, or n;
 - editwordkey: the key to be used with bind-key ro call editwords;
+- edfzfsize: size of the fzf tmux popup, by default, 80;
 - eslast: Contains the last command executed by es;
 - eslastarg: Contains the last argument received by es;
 - e_uresult: Contains the last selections of fzf;